-Quick Tip Sponsored Committees: If a primarily formed committee is sponsored by a business entity, organization, or association, the name of the sponsor must also be included in the name of the committee.
+Sponsored Committees: If a primarily formed committee is sponsored by a business entity, organization, or association, the name of the sponsor must also be included in the name of the committee.
 See Government Code Sections 82048.7 and 84106, and Regulation 18419 for information about sponsored committees.

-Provide the committee's street address (a business address may be used) and mailing address.
+Provide the committee's street address (a business address may be used), and mailing address email address, and telephone number.
+A post office box is not acceptable for the street address.
+The committee's mailing address must also be reported if it is different from the street address.
 A post office box may be used as a mailing address.
 The committee may have more than one mailing address.
 List the committee's fax number and email address.
+An email address for the Treasurer and Assistant Treasurer (if there is one) must be included.

-The Secretary of State's office must reject the filing of a Form 410 if the committee's email address is not included.
+QUICK TIP: The Secretary of State's office must reject the filing of a Form 410 if the committee's email address is not included.